Jint-lzxy/sockify/DESIGN.md

 - Use modern C++ features such as `std::unique_ptr` and `std::shared_ptr` to manage resources.
 Use RAII patterns wherever feasible so that resources are cleaned up properly.
 - Sockify is designed to be low overhead by default.
 SSL/TLS and event-driven I/O are add-on features that only need to be enabled if necessary.
 If your app doesn't need SSL, for instance, simply don't enable it at compile time to keep the library lean and fast.
 - Sockify does **not** implement thread-safe sockets by default.
 This is to avoid the performance overhead of locking mechanisms.
 If your application requires concurrency, use message-passing, worker threads and/or external synchronization mechanisms.
-For multi-threaded applications, ensure that each socket instance is only used within a single thread unless explicitly designed otherwise.
+For multi-threaded applications, ensure that each socket instance is only used within a single thread unless explicitly stated otherwise.
 - Sockify supports `std::error_code` for non-fatal errors, allowing you to handle failures without relying on exceptions.
 If you prefer not to use exception handling, simply call the overloads that accept a `std::error_code&` parameter.
 - Sockify abstracts platform-specific details, but do remember to bear in mind platform-specific optimizations or limitations.
 For instance, Windows does its own socket management differently from Unix-based systems.